tux2603/watch/README.md

 # Binary Watch

+_revision 2.0_

 A 12 hour wrist watch that displays the current time in BCD using LEDs.
-The watch is powered by a single CR1216 coin cell and uses an ATtiny402 microcontroller to keep track of time and drive the LEDs.
+The watch is powered by a single CR2032 coin cell and uses an ATtiny402 microcontroller to keep track of time and drive the LEDs.
 The time can be viewed or set at any time by pressing the two buttons on the face of the watch.

 ## Instructions